siobhon-egan/internship/Poster/Supp_info.md

 ## Want more information?

-Head to the following for more links on research by the Cryptick Lab
+Head to the following links for more information on research by the Cryptick Lab

 - [Vector and Waterborne Pathogens Research Group](http://www.murdoch.edu.au/Research-capabilities/Vector-and-Waterborne-Pathogens-Group/)
 - [Join our pilot study](http://www.murdoch.edu.au/Research-capabilities/Vector-and-Waterborne-Pathogens-Group/Pilot-Study/)